Choosing your main DAW isn’t easy. Each one has a specific workflow that impacts your creativity and, ultimately, the quality of music you produce.

 Reaper has two extremes when it comes to this section.
 On the one hand, you almost get no VST instruments.
-There is a synth VST plugin that comes included, and that’s about it: no drum machines, no loops, and no samples.
+A synth VST plugin comes included, and that’s about it: no drum machines, no loops, and no samples.

 On the other hand, native plugins are amazing, and there are loads of them.
 To this day, I have never stumbled upon a native plugin suite that is as close in diversity as Reapers.

-A usual remark from my side when it comes to Reapers plugins is a dated and clunky UI.
-Analyzers and graphs look ugly, with some of the controls have weird names for functions better known by industry-standard terminology.
+A usual remark from my side regarding Reapers plugins is a dated and clunky UI.
+Analyzers and graphs look ugly, with some of the controls having weird names for functions better known by industry-standard terminology.

 It’ll take some time to get used to it as it is vastly different from most plugin designs.